 Zigfrak is a space-based action RPG, featuring missions, exploration, and crafting.
 With an emphasis on loot and over-the-top items, it’s not a traditional space sim.
 Enemy ships explode like loot piñatas, spewing forth useful pickups.
 The game employs subtle humor to poke light at a dark situation – a human civil war on a galactic scale, complicated by the invasion of technologically superior aliens.
 During the campaign, players encounter clues and artifacts which could reveal ancient secrets of humanity.

-Don’t forget that Groupees’ Build A Greenlight 4 will only be available for little less than eleven days, so don’t wait too long; unless you enjoy paying full price for indie games, that is.
+Don’t forget that Groupees’ Build A Greenlight 4 will only be available for a little less than eleven days, so don’t wait too long; unless you enjoy paying full price for indie games, that is.
 Nothing wrong with that, but since a bundle has been made available and all – might as well, right?